Beachwood Estates High River Alberta

 Tag along as we take a tour.
-We’ll hit the pavement, channelling Heston’s “Omega Man” character, soaking up all the strange emptiness in places where there should be people, but isn’t.
-We’ll capture everything in its blessed entirety, as it is, before the “machinery that brings destruction” arrives a couple weeks hence.
-A snapshot of Beachwood Estates, in all its glory, before it’s gone.
-Here, on the wrong side of the wall.
-Does it hold title as the “Creepiest Neighborhood in the World”?
-Only if your name is (photojournalist) “Seph Lawless”!
-For us, it seemed nothing short of idyllic and peaceful.
-No Walking Dead were seen.
+We’ll hit the pavement, channelling Heston’s “Omega Man” character and soak up all the strange emptiness in places where there should be people, but isn’t.
+We’ll capture everything in its blessed entirety, as it is, before the machinery that brings destruction arrives a couple weeks hence.

 Do the same…

 Beachwood (sometimes Beechwood, in error) dates from the late 1980s/early 1990s and is at the far western edge of High River.
 The land around is well treed, the Highwood River perhaps half a click or so to the north.
-Houses are estate style, large, of mixed design following no particular style philosophy, but all generally pleasing in appearance (there’s a couple stinkers).
+Houses are estate style, large, of mixed design and following no particular style philosophy, but all generally pleasing in appearance.
 Each is on a good sized plot of land.
-Streets are wide, most houses being located on cul-de-sacs.
-The main road follows historic MacLeod Trail.

 Nature abounds, a pastoral setting if there ever was one, and no doubt a fine place to live in the day.
 If not for the river, often a pussycat, but with the potential for trouble, it’d be damn near perfect.
 History confirms, that waterway has an ugly side.

 Everyone knew the potential, everyone knew it’d happen…one day…some day.
-Heads in the sand by those who lived here?
-Perhaps.
+A head in the sand take perhaps, by those who lived here?
+Possibly.
 Ditto for those who developed the place?
-No, just greed.
+Perhaps the all mighty dollar had something to do with it there.
 An inept local government that allowed it to happen?
-Yes, if you believe the people we spoke with.
+If you believe the people we spoke with, yes.

 Sure enough, in 2013, the river let loose and the neighbourhood flooded.
 Badly.
-In fact much of the town was under water and a fix needed.
+In fact much of the town was under water and they needed a fix.

-Plans were soon put in place to build an earthen berm around much of High River, the parts south of the waterway most susceptible to future flooding.
-For reasons not fully explained to this author, Beachwood Estates (jokingly called Wetwood or Wetfeet Estates by those we spoke with), was not in the plans, the people living there given one option…hit the road Jack!
-This was after most had already fixed up their places.
+So they built an earthen berm surrounding the parts of town south of the waterway most susceptible to future flooding.
+For reasons not fully explained, Beachwood Estates (jokingly called Wetwood or Wetfeet Estates by those we spoke with), was not in the plans and the people living there given one option.
+Get out!

-Fast forward to 2017, Beachwood Estates is now in no-man’s land on the wrong side of the “Trump Wall” (so love calling it that) and devoid of residents.
-Entry is only by foot, the place being blocked off from the rest of town by that massive berm and any other roads in from the south gated and closed off.
+Fast forward to 2017, Beachwood Estates is now in no-man’s land on the wrong side of the berm and devoid of residents.
+Entry is only by foot and it’s otherwise blocked off from the rest of town.
+Any other roads in from the south are gated and closed to vehicles.

 The flood wall, by the way, is not without controversy.
-Ask the locals.
-We did.
-Worries are it’ll act like a huge cistern, keeping water in, should it ever be breached.
-Thought that very thing myself before ever chatting to anyone about it.
+We asked locals.
+Worries are it’ll act like a huge cistern and keep water in if breached.
+We thought that very thing ourselves before chatting to anyone about it.

-Back to the story…the houses, now vacant, were put up for auction, the stipulation they be moved away afterwards.
+Back to the story…the houses, now vacant, went up for auction with the stipulation they’re to be moved away afterwards.
 The bidding proved slow to begin, but near the end got hot and heavy for some properties (of some 30 in total).
 The lowest house went for $30k, the highest a cool quarter million and some change.
-Keep in mind, these places in their prime, pre-2013, were valued at $800k to one million for most.
+Keep in mind, these places in their prime and pre-2013, had a value of $800k to one million.

-Those that bid highest have a certain time to get the houses off of the property.
-Moving costs, it’s estimated could be $50-$100k or more, depending on distance and other factors.
+Those bidding highest have a certain amount of time to get the houses off of the property.
+They estimated moving costs to be in the $50-$100k range or more, depending on distance and other factors.
 Then, remember, a new foundation needs to be waiting at the other end.
-That will cost!

-We asked if we could get inside some of the most interesting houses but were told no, we could only view the exteriors.
-And then, only if we behaved ourselves.
-Us, trouble?
-The houses are vacant so I suppose there was not much to see in them anyway.
-Still, it would have fun.
+We asked if we could get inside some of the most interesting houses, but told no and that only the exteriors were accessible.
+They’re vacant so perhaps there’s not much to see in them anyway.
+Still, it’d be interesting.

 Beachwood Estates